le0pard/le0pard.github.io/_posts/postgresql/2016-09-20-safe-and-unsafe-operations-postgresql.md

 # Change the type of a column (unsafe)

-Changing a column type requires updating each row of the table (to store the new column value).
+It is not strictly unsafe for all changes.
+Changing the length of a varchar, for example, does not lock a table.
+But if column type change requires a rewrite or not depends on the datatype, in this case this operation requires updating each row of the table.
 As workaround, you can add a new column with needed type, change the code to write to both columns, and backfill the new column.

 # Add a default value to an existing column (safe)